isair/ManualLayout/README.md

 #API Cheat Sheet

-Properties provide a simple layout API while properties provide a more powerful one.
+Properties provide a simple layout API while methods provide a more powerful one.

 ###CALayer/UIView Properties